PR0CK0/GenerativeAI_and_LinkedData/README.md

 * PROV
 * [Workflow Provenance in the Lifecycle of Scientific Machine Learning](papers/ontologies/souza.pdf) - defines the PROV-ML ontology
    * [Provenance Data in the Machine Learning Lifecycle in Computational Science and Engineering](papers/ml_workflows/souza2019.pdf)

+## ML Model Serializations
+It would be interesting to see if it is possible to embed RDF data, or at least IRIs, into a model file to carry along its provenance.
+So let's look into the model serializations to see how it could be done.
+* Hierarchical Data Format 5 (HDF5) - binary
+* Open Neural Network Exchange (ONNX) - binary
+* Predictive Model Markup Language (PMML) - XML
+* Pickle - binary
+* SavedModel - folder structure
+* Model checkpoints - binary

 # GPT Alternatives
 In a bit of Orwellian doublespeak, "OpenAI" is entirely closed-source.
 Directly quoting from the 100-page GPT-4 [technical report](papers/lms/2303.08774.pdf):